 Come, walk Arlington Massachusetts, to explore the town's history and its

-industrial, civic, residential, and natural heritage.
+industrial, cultural, and natural heritage.

 Arlington is almost as old as a town can be around here - established

 in 1635.
 The town was called Menotomy and also West Cambridge back in

 the day, but that's not all that's changed and been hidden through

 modernization and growth.
 When you look carefully, the past is poking